kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Heroku/ReadMe.md

 ## What is it?
 - Heroku is **PaaS** (Platform as a service app) which enables developers to deploy their applications on the web and it does offer a free plan!
+- Heroku prices its services in “dynos,” containers that run and scale Heroku apps.
+Your cost increases as the app scales vertically or horizontally with more dynos.
+Most applications running on Heroku require more than one dyno to run flawlessly.
+- Even though Heroku has been around for a long time, it is not as large as Google and its other competitors.
 ***

 ## Heroku vs. AWS